Skip to contents

 In preprocessing for MSMs, three types of variables are relevant: baseline covariates, treatments, and intermediate outcomes/time-varying covariates.
 The goal of balance assessment is to assess whether after preprocessing, the resulting sample is one in which each treatment is independent of baseline covariates, treatment history, and time-varying covariates.
 The tools in cobalt have been developed to satisfy these goals.

 The next section describe how to use cobalt’s tools to assess balance with longitudinal treatments.
 First, we’ll examine an example data set and identify some tools that can be used to generate weights for MSMs.
 Next we’ll use bal.tab(), bal.plot(), and love.plot() to assess and present balance.
+Finally, we’ll look at what changes when units are censored between treatment periods.

 Setup